CarXTechnologies/dro-map-uploader/README.md

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/11.png?raw=true)

-1. When everything is ready, it's time to export to steam, for this open steam, then there are a few items to choose a build
+1. Once everything is prepared, it's time to export the track to Steam.
+Open Steam and select the build options from the available items.

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/12.png?raw=true)

   1. **Create** - Simply assemble the map if there are no errors.
 Then the map is done correctly.
 It also creates an intermediate result in Asset/{MapName}
-  2. **Create and publication** - Assembles the map and sends it to the workshop, if the card is assembled and successfully passes the publishing stage, then there will be no errors in the console
+  2. **Create and publication** - Assemble the map and submit it to the workshop.
+If the map is successfully assembled and passes the publishing stage, there should be no errors in the console.
   3. **Update exist publication** - updates an existing publication that you have access to, the id of the last publication is specified in the _Item Workshop Id field_

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/13.png?raw=true)

 # 5. Recommendations

-1. Do not create multiple Directional light sources
+1. Avoid using multiple Directional light sources.
-2. Do not exceed the Steam limit of 1mb per preview
+2. Ensure the Steam preview does not exceed the limit of 1MB.
-3. Do not exceed the Steam limit for a description of 8000 characters
+3. Keep the Steam description within the character limit of 8000.
-4. Do not exceed the Steam limit of 128 characters for the map name
+4. Limit the map name to 128 characters for Steam.
-5. It is possible to use the name only from the Latin alphabet
+5. Use Latin alphabet when writing names.
-6. The maximum size of the map should not exceed 4GB
+6. Ensure the maximum map size does not exceed 4GB.
-7. The maximum size of the meta should not exceed 24mb (preview, icon, description, title)
+7. Ensure the maximum size of the meta does not exceed 24MB (including preview, icon, description, title).
-8. Maximum number of vertices per 100 units = 30,000,000
+8. Limit the number of vertices to 30,000,000 per 100 units.
-9. There is also a limitation on components
+9. Be mindful of component limitations.

-If the map is configured incorrectly, an error will be displayed during uploading, the causes of which you will need to eliminate yourself.
+If the map is configured incorrectly, an error will be displayed during uploading that will need to address the causes on your own.

 After completing these steps, the map will be published in the **steam workshop**.
 Initially, the visibility of the downloaded map will be "Private".
 For example, you can test the **created** map in the game, and it will be visible only to the author.
 To do this, you need to go _to the Workshop → Track Workshop menu in the game._ You can change the visibility to "Public" on the map page in the **workshop**.

-Importantly!
-At the moment, the "Friends Only" visibility is not working correctly.
-This is due to a problem on the side of the external library through which we work with the Steam API.
-We will address this issue in future releases.
+Important note!
+The "Friends Only" visibility option is currently experiencing issues due to a problem with the external library used for Steam API integration.
+We plan to resolve this matter in upcoming releases.